10 Ways Zinc Benefits Your Health

 2. Healthy Skin

-Six percent of your total body's zinc is in your skin, where it helps support healthy repair and rejuvenation of your largest organ.
-When you cut yourself, the amount of zinc in the skin surrounding a wound increases as enzymes and proteins work to provide your immune system with the tools to protect and regenerate skin cells.
+Six percent of your total body’s zinc is in your skin, where it helps with the healthy repair and rejuvenation of your largest organ.
+Zinc concentrations in the skin rise in response to our bumps and boo-boo’s, partnering with the enzymes and proteins that patch things up.

-Zinc is needed for the formation of collagen, the skin’s structural protein, and is frequently used in the treatment of acne, rosacea, eczema, and melasma.
-To learn more, check out Zinc and Skin Health: What You Need to Know.
+Zinc also plays a key role in the formation of collagen, the skin’s structural protein, and contributes to a balanced immune response in the skin.
+To learn more about how zinc benefits your skin, check out Zinc and Skin Health: What You Need to Know.

 3. Women’s Reproductive Health